armory/documentation/_spinnaker/policy_engine.md

 {:toc}

 ## Requirements
-The Policy Engine has been tested with OPA versions 0.12.x and 0.13.x
+The Policy Engine has been tested with OPA versions 0.12.x and 0.13.x.

+Armory recommends running Halyard 1.7.2+ and Spinnaker 2.16+ to use the Policy Engine.

 ## Before You Start
 Keep the following guidelines in mind when using the Policy Engine: